-- Acknowledge the success you’ve already achieved.
+- Acknowledge and celebrate the success you’ve already achieved.
 It’s okay to showcase your talents, promote your abilities and foster your potential.
 How else will others know?
 Write them down as you identify them and keep the list as a sort of victory journal.

 - Refer to your journal when you lose focus of what you want to accomplish and when you feel self-doubt.
 Being reminded of your past successes help you recharge your batteries and gain a sense of purpose.

 - Recognize you faults and focus on your positive traits.
 Everyone has a weakness.
 See your weakness as a guide to your purpose because it may motivate you think of a new way to resolve a problem.
 Your faults are opportunities for you to figure out how you can reach your career goals.